CrowdHailer/eyg-lang/NOTES.md

 - Need to keep focus on editor root to pick up key press
 - Editor has a selection ast node has a position, both are paths

+## Open issues

+- Want a test harness for Request handling that linearises the call's in the way I do in go
+- Need extended unions for Effect types
+- Need extended records for HTML stateful apps i.e. simple handlers over big state

 ## Names

 > A record is a collection of fields, possibly of different data types, typically in a fixed number and sequence.[5]
 The fields of a record may also be called members, particularly in object-oriented programming; fields may also be called elements, though this risks confusion with the elements of a collection.